 Clinical interests: Diabetes, Thyroid Problems, Growth Problems

-Dr. Motaz Agabani practices adult endocrinology.
-He attended medical school at Cairo University, Kasr Al-Ainy Faculty of Medicine.
-Dr. Agabani has a 4.5 out of 5 star average patient rating.
-He accepts several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Motaz Agabani works as an adult endocrinologist in Sarasota, FL.
+He studied medicine at Cairo University, Kasr Al-Ainy Faculty of Medicine.
+Dr. Agabani's average patient rating is 4.0 stars out of 5.
+He is an in-network provider for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.

 - Diabetes (where insulin is not produced in the body or is not working well, and blood sugar levels rise, which damages tissues)